Eng-Joe99/Cyber-Security-Attacks-Analysis/README.md

-# Cybersecurity Attacks Analysis and Dashboard

-This repository contains a data analysis project focused on global cybersecurity incidents.
-The project aims to uncover patterns and insights using data cleaning, exploration, and visualization techniques.
-The final deliverable includes a dashboard created in Power BI to effectively communicate the findings.

----

 ## Project Overview
 The primary objective of this project is to analyze cybersecurity attack data, identify trends, and provide actionable insights.
 The analysis includes:
 - Data cleaning and preprocessing
 - Exploratory data analysis (EDA)
 - Visualization of key metrics and trends
+- Data Validation

 The final Power BI dashboard showcases insights emphasizing user-friendly and impactful design.